dnielsen/vegnonveg/setup/Setup_AMI_for_BigDL.md

 ```
 . startup.sh
 ```
 This should launch the Jupyter Notebooks server.
-Make sure your AWS instance is up and running.

 In your browser type in, for example: